-On 20th April, 71 MPs from seven Opposition parties, led by Congress moved a motion for the impeachment of CJI accusing him of corruption, misuse of authority and failure to protect the independence of the judiciary.
-For initiating impeachment proceedings against the Judge, a minimum requirement of 50 MPs from Rajya Sabha or 100 MPs from Lok Sabha shall issue a notice to the Chairman or Speaker of the Lok Sabha in order to initiate impeachment proceedings against a judge.
+On 20th April, 71 MPs from seven Opposition parties, led by the Congress moved a motion for impeachment of the CJI accusing him of corruption, misuse of authority and failure to protect the independence of the judiciary.
+The Judges Inquiry Act, 1968 requires at least a minimum of 50 MPs from the Rajya Sabha or 100 MPs from the Lok Sabha to issue a notice to the Chairman or Speaker of the Lok Sabha in order to initiate impeachment proceedings against a judge.

-However, on 24th April, the Chairman of Rajya Sabha Venkaihah Naidu rejected the impeachment motion.
-Among various reasons listed, Mr. Naidu primarily stressed that an impeachment motion can be accepted only if petition lists instances of ‘proved misbehaviour’ as per Article 124(4) of the Constitution.
-He said that the petition for impeachment presented by the MPs at best indicate “a mere suspicion, a conjecture or an assumption”.
+The Chairman of the Rajya Sabha Mr. Venkaiah Naidu rejected the impeachment motion.
+Mr. Naidu concluded that the motion for impeachment may be accepted only in cases of “proved misbehaviour” under Article 124(4) of the Constitution.
+He stressed that the petition for impeachment presented by the MPs indicates “a mere suspicion, a conjecture or an assumption.”

-Thereafter, two Congress MPs in the Rajya Sabha – Pratap Singh Bajwa and Amee Harshadyak Yajnik have chellenged the rejection of the Impeachment motion by Chairman of Rajya Sabha before the Supreme Court.
-The matter is listed before a 5 judge bench comprising Justices A.K.
-Sikri, A. Bobde, N.V.
-Ramana, Arun Mishra and A.K.
-Goel.
+Thereafter, two Congress MPs, Pratap Singh Bajwa and Amee Harshadyak Yajnik, challenged the rejection of the impeachment motion by the Chairman of the Rajya Sabha before the Supreme Court.
+The matter is before a 5 judge bench.

 Whether the Chairman of Rajya Sabha’s decision to reject an impeachment motion is open to judicial review?